arinaldi3/StretchGoalsProject/docs/journals/alex.md

 # Monday only:
 Pair programmed w/ Josh the accounts models and views for authentication purposes while designing the structure around our desired models.
 Accounts views/models

+# Aug 23, 2022

+Worked with Josh to fix the account model and view structure.
+Clarified overarching project structure in a standup and built new excalidraw to reflect the structure (from backend to frontend compatibility).
+We asked Dalonte for help with the docker blocker but did not have success.
+I built an app from scratch using pieces of our current code to find the error, and found that it was AUTH_USER_MODEL in the settings.
+Not sure if this is required but now we can isolate this issue moving forward.